-As the temperature plummets, snow and ice pose an enormous issue for homeowners.
-When pipes, coils and system parts freeze due to inclement weather, it prevents your HVAC system from ensuring a warm, safe and cozy indoor atmosphere.
+As the temperatures plummet, snow and ice pose an enormous issue for homeowners.
+When pipes, coils and system parts freeze due to inclement weather, they prevent your HVAC system from creating a warm, safe and cozy indoor atmosphere.
 Frozen pipes and coils that experience an increase in pressure are also subject to burst, leaving you with a costly repair bill.

 Decreased Airflow and Uneven Heating

 During the winter, your HVAC system works overtime to supply every room in your home with warm air.
 With time, the air filter that protects your unit becomes clogged with debris.

 A dirty air filter can decrease airflow and cause uneven heating throughout your space.
 This is particularly dangerous during the winter, as your HVAC system must battle both extreme weather and combat a dirty air filter to deliver warm air—it’s a recipe for system failure.